Our Blue Ridge Road Trip Adventure

 6. If you stay on I-95 and go through Orlando on I-4, the traffic in the Orlando area can be brutal, especially during the tourist season.
 As Orlando has grown, traffic has continued to increase no matter the time of day, or the time of year.
 You are better off if you can drive through Orlando on a weekday either early or late in the day.
 I-4 "improvements" have been in progress now for what seems like 5+ years.

 7. You could try an alternate route to bypass the Orlando traffic - for example - take route 408 from I-4 west to route 429 and then go south again to I-4.
-Generally there is little to no traffic on 429, just depends on the time time of day.
+Generally there is little to no traffic on 429, just depends on the time time of day, Orlando rush hour traffic is difficult especially during the tourist season.

 8. Our more recent route is to drive on route 301 - coming south you would exit I-95 onto route 200 and drive to Callahan where you would merge onto route 301.
 Drive straight south to the Ocala area and then take route 40 west to get onto I-275 south.
 Yes that route will bring you through the "speed trap capitals of Florida" Waldo and Starke, but if you watch the speed control signs and use the "Wayz App" you won't have any problems.